altf4-games/KSP-DA-Dashboard/README.md

 ## Usage

 The dashboard is designed to be interactive.
 Users can explore the data by clicking on different elements.
-Some dashboards may allow users to filter or customize the data that is displayed.
+Our dashboard allows users to filter or customize the data that is displayed.

 ## Data Sources